-4.2 - Zone Autonomy Any comment relating to Zone Autonomy is invited.
+4.2 - Zone Autonomy Any comment relating to Zone local level and advise the Zone & State Council accordingly.
 No change required to current situation.
+4.2 Zone Autonomy Autonomy is invited.
 Each Zone should be allowed to be as autonomous and active as they consider necessary.
 4.3 - Zone Presentations and Delegations Any comment relating to Zone Presentations and Delegations is invited.
 No change required to current situation.
 Each Zone should be allowed to be as autonomous and active as they consider necessary.
 4.4.1 - Timeliness of State Council Agenda Is the State Council agenda timetable appropriate, or should it be amended in some way?
 Yes.
 No need for change.
 4.4.2 State Council Agenda Format Is it still appropriate for hard- copy agendas to be printed and posted to Local Governments or, is the electronic version sufficient?
 Hard copy Agendas should be discontinued.
 Those LGAs requiring hard copies can print these themselves.
 We need to move away from hard copy paper agendas, minutes, etc.